|Abney of Willesley|

 Abney-Hastings, Sir Charles (1792-1858), 2nd bt. of Willesley Hall.
 Born 1 October 1792, elder son of Gen. Sir Charles Abney-Hastings (d.
 1823) and his wife Parnell, dau of Thomas Abney (1725-90) of Willesley Hall (q.v.).
 Succeeded his father as 2nd bt. in 1823.
 MP for Leicester 1826-31.

 He inherited Willesley Hall from his father in 1823, and also lived at 6 Cavendish Square in London.
+At his death the estate passed to his second cousin, Charles Frederick Clifton (later Abney-Hastings), whose wife Edith later became Countess of Loudoun in her own right.

 He died unmarried and without issue, 30 July 1858, when the baronetcy became extinct.